Chiptune-Anamnesis/Arduinoboy/README.md

 This is a fork of Catskull's fork of trash80's official code .
 It adds the following changes:

 # Dependency

-Extract PS2Keyboard-master.zip from this repo to your Arduino Libraries folder (typically Documents/Arduino/libraries).
-Do not attempt to install a PS/2 library from the Arduino library manager as that version will not work with this code.

 Code is built for the crunchypotato (HobbyChop) MIDIGBX line of arduinoboy which includes MIDIGBX 2.0 (MIDI DIN w/ Arduino Nano), Midget (USB to MIDI w/ Arduino ProMicro) and Littly Fatty (TRS 3.5 and USB MIDI w/ ProMicro)

 # My changes